tshelburne/leonidas-sinatra/README.md

 * Long-running app support in memory on the server side
 * Persistence layer wrappers to support resuming an application that has been closed in memory
 * Default behavior to losslessly resume application following browser failure or crash (unimplemented)
-* Default behavior to losslessly resume application following server failure or crash (in development)
+* Default behavior to losslessly resume application following server failure or crash

 ## Terminology